 Wrist pain can occur due to several reasons and can be acute or chronic.
 A pain is categorized as chronic when it lasts for more than 3 to 6 months, gradually worsens or reoccurs even after medical treatments.
-Chronic wrist pain can be due to work-related musculoskeletal disorders, overuse injury to muscles, ligaments etc. It can also be a side effect of prolonged use of medications or being in wrong postures for extended periods.
-As per CDC, arthritis and wrong ergonomics are some of the main factors leading to chronic wrist pain.
+Chronic wrist pain can be due to work-related musculoskeletal disorders, overuse injury to muscles, ligaments, etc. It can also be a side effect of prolonged use of medications or being in wrong postures for extended periods.
+As per the CDC, arthritis and wrong ergonomics are some of the main factors leading to chronic wrist pain.

 Ways to manage Chronic Wrist Pain